PerfectlySoft/PerfectDocs/guide/CouchDB.md

 * attachments (Bool) – Includes attachments bodies in response.
 Default is false
 *  att\_encoding_info (Bool) – Includes encoding information in attachment stubs if the particular attachment is compressed.
 Default is false.
 * atts_since (array) – Includes attachments only since specified revisions.
-Doesn’t includes attachments for specified revisions.
+Doesn’t include attachments for specified revisions.
 Optional
 * conflicts (Bool) – Includes information about conflicts in document.
 Default is false
 * deleted_conflicts (Bool) – Includes information about deleted conflicted revisions.
 Default is false
 * latest (Bool) – Forces retrieving latest “leaf” revision, no matter what rev was requested.
 Default is false